How does fermentation affect the flavour of whisky?November 19, 2018

 There are two phases to the fermentation; the lag phase and the budding phase.
 Once the yeast is added to the worts it will take time to adapt to its new surroundings, this time is known as the lag phase and normally lasts for less than 12 hours.

 Once the lag phase is complete the yeast begins to ‘bud’, a process of asexual reproduction.
-As the yeast reproduces it creates alcohol and amino acids, the starting point for the development of complex flavours.
-Both the fermentation time and the strain of yeast play a role in the development of flavour.
+As the yeast reproduces it creates alcohol and amino acids, the starting point for the production of esters and congeners (these are the flavour compounds).
+While the process of fermentation isn’t necessarily glamorous or exciting to see, it is vitally important to the overall flavour profile.

 We typically categorise fermentation times into 3-time brackets; short (less than 60 hours), medium (60 -75 hours) and long (more than 75 hours).